-Action a: Establish a Community Center Overlay District that follows Deer Harbor road between the southern edge of the Deer Harbor Inn to the northern parcel of the Resort at Deer Harbor.
+Action a: Establish Maintain a the Community Center Overlay District that follows Deer Harbor road between the southern edge of the Deer Harbor Inn to the northern parcel of the Resort at Deer Harbor.
 (See Deer Harbor Development Regulations, Sections 5 and 6.)